finos/SwiftSearch/DEV_SETUP.md

 ## Prerequisites

 ### General
 - You'll need a set of binaries for swift search to work.
-To get these binaries, please contact the project maintainers
+To get these binaries, please contact the project maintainers.

 ### Windows
 - NodeJS version >= 8.9.4 (corresponds to electron 2.0.2)